survivejs/react-book/manuscript/05_implementing_notes.md

 `Note` keeps track of *edited* state.
 We will manipulate that to change the way it is rendered.
 If we hit **edit**, we'll trigger edit mode.
 Once input receives either *blur* event or Enter key, we'll finish editing and reset the value.
 When finishing we also trigger a callback so the app knows to react.

 We are using [ES7 rest spread operator](https://github.com/sebmarkbage/ecmascript-rest-spread) here to keep our props generic.
 In other words that `<div {...props}>` sets props as element attributes.
 In order to avoid injecting `value` and `onEdit` I extract them out before doing this.
-If you want to be explicit about it, you can extract specific props and set them directly (ie. `style={style} className={className}`).
+If you want to be explicit about it, you can extract specific props and set them directly (e.g. `style={style} className={className}`).

 The good thing about this approach is that it gives your components some extra flexibility.
 On the other hand it takes some little extra effort to make sure you don't end up setting attributes you don't really need.